-Most of the time I just hang up, but I had a friend once tell me that they sometimes are legit and to try it out, so i figured, why not?
-I listened to the schpeel from a company called Grand Caribbean Vacations (I also was googling the name and checking it out as we chatted to make sure it was legit).
-Initially they wanted $999 for an all inclusive vacation!
-If you’ve been following our blog then you know that I would NEVER pay that much for any vacation so of course I declined the friendly customer service representative’s offer.
+Most of the time I just hang up, but I had a friend once tell me that they sometimes are legit and to try it out, so I figured, why not?
+I listened to the schpeel from a company called Grand Caribbean Vacations (I also was googling the name and checked it out as we chatted to make sure it was legit).
+Initially, they wanted $999 for an all-inclusive vacation!
+If you’ve been following our blog then you know that I would NEVER pay that much for any vacation so of course, I declined the friendly customer service representative’s offer.

 Four Separate All-Inclusive-Vacations for 2 Adults and 2 kids!